uw-thalesians/perceptia-servers/database/mssql/README.md

 ### Example Docker Run Command

-**Bash**
+**PowerShell**

-`docker run --env 'ACCEPT_EULA=Y' --env 'SA_PASSWORD=$(SA_PASSWORD)' --publish 1401:1433 --mount type=volume,source=mssql_vol,destination=/var/opt/mssql --detach --name=mssql mcr.microsoft.com/mssql/server:2017-CU12-ubuntu`
+`docker run --env 'ACCEPT_EULA=Y' --env "SA_PASSWORD=$Env:SA_PASSWORD" --publish 1401:1433 --mount type=volume,source=mssql_vol,destination=/var/opt/mssql --detach --name=mssql mcr.microsoft.com/mssql/server:2017-CU12-ubuntu`

 #### Docker Options

-`--env` indicates the following string is an environment variable that should be made available to the main process of the container
+`--env` indicates the following string is an environment variable that should be made available to the main process that starts in the container

 `--publish 1401:1433` tells the docker daemon to bind the port 1401 on the host to the port 1433 inside the container.
-Port 1433 is the default port MS SQL listens for requests on
+Port 1433 is the default port MS SQL listens for requests on.
+The MS SQL Server can be reached at localhost:1404, or in SSMS at the Server name: `localhost, 1401`

 `--mount type=volume,source=mssql_vol,destination=/var/opt/mssql` tells the daemon to mount the source volume inside the container at the destination location in the container's file system.
 The destination location is where the MS SQL server will look for and create database files